-The Authority borrows and invests substantial sums of money and is therefore exposed to several financial risks including the loss of invested funds and the revenue effect of changing interest rates.
+The Authority borrows and invests substantial sums of money on behalf of stakeholders and is therefore exposed to numerous financial risks including the loss of invested funds and the revenue effect of changing interest rates.
 The successful identification, monitoring and control of risks are therefore central to the Authority's treasury management strategy.

-Treasury Management Strategy for 2024/25
+Treasury Management Strategy for 2025/26

-The strategy for 2024/25 covers two main areas:
+The strategy for 2025/26 covers two main areas: